-Credit hours earned in master or specialist degree programs may be included in the doctoral program as long as they are relevant to the student's doctoral areas of focus.
+Credit hours earned in a master's degree may be included in the doctoral program as long as they are relevant to the student's doctoral areas of focus.
 The 90 hours consists of 75 hours of pre-dissertation work, 3 hours of dissertation proposal preparation (795), and 12 dissertation hours (799).

-Electronic Plan of Studies (e-POS) Components Major
+Electronic Plan of Studies (e-POS) Components

+Major